How To Quickly Find Downloaded Files on iPhone

 Once you’ve selected the “On My Device” option, you’ll see a list of folders.
 Inside this setting, most users will have a Downloads folder – this is where you’ll find all of your latest downloaded content.

 You’re not free to view, edit, and rename your downloaded content.
-You can also do quick previews of the content by long-pressing on it, load it inside other supported applications, and move it to another location on your iPhone.
+You can also do quick previews of the content by long-pressing on it, load the file itself inside other supported applications, and move it to another location on your iPhone.

 How To Save iPhone “Files” App To Homescreen